 Can you imagine the impressions those ads get each day?
-Especially the down days, all that desperation.
+Especially the down days.
+Oh, the desperation.

 Selling the drug of the win.

 So, where is the FDA of investments?
 Or all of these claims outside of their purvey?
 Are newsletters & subscription services somehow the diet pills of the industry?
 A simple one line disclaimer at the bottom about how ‘no claims have been reviewed for efficacy’ and they’re all set?
-Ready with the next hangover cure full of caffeine & herbal diuretics for your portfolio.
+Ready with the next hangover cure full of caffeine & herbal diuretics.
 Isn’t the SEC supposed to protect the investor?

 And 30 years from now, when no one complains, and my clients & friends are sitting at my funeral and I have terabytes of forms, we can say the SEC served us well.
 The regulation obviously prevented mishap.
 No “banana in the tailpipe” shenanigans here.

-In the meantime, I guess we just keep letting the kids grab the bb-machine guns shooting for the stars of 6% returns in 10 minutes a night, right?
+I dunno.
+I guess we just keep letting the kids grab the bb-machine guns, shooting for the stars.
+Right?